 Cul de sac fluid normally accumulates after a follicle has ruptured and indicates a woman has ovulated.
-In women undergoing in vitro fertilization (IVF), the accumulation of cul de sac fluid suggests timing for egg retrieval.
 In some cases, excessive cul de sac fluid is a sign of an acute problem that needs to be addressed including a ruptured ovarian cyst, ovarian hyperstimulation syndrome (OHSS), or ectopic pregnancy.

 FertilitySmarts explains Cul de Sac Fluid

-In women undergoing IVF treatment, ultrasound is used to track the stimulation of the ovaries and maturation of eggs in preparation for retrieval.
-Normally, small accumulations of fluid would suggest the eggs are ready for the retrieval process.
+In women undergoing IVF treatment, ultrasound is used to track the stimulation of the ovaries and the maturation of eggs in preparation for retrieval.
 Sometimes the medications used to stimulate the ovaries can cause excessive stimulation in a serious condition known as ovarian hyperstimulation syndrome (OHSS) and a large amount of fluid may fill the cul de sac causing discomfort.